Coolest Sesame Street First Birthday Party Ideas

 Here’s Abby Cadabby getting a lucky dip for completing the Amazing Alphabet Race:

-Abby’s Puzzling Pegs: A game in which Abby (who is just a fairy in training after all) did a magic trick that went wrong and scattered pegs all over the party!
-Guests needed to collect the pegs throughout the afternoon and prizes were awarded to babies and children who collected the most.
+A game in which Abby (who is just a fairy in training after all) did a magic trick that went wrong and scattered pegs all over the party!
+Guests needed to collect the pegs throughout the afternoon.
+Then prizes were awarded to babies and children who collected the most.
 This activity was so simple, but very popular.
 The Mums of all the babies especially got into it and were covered in pegs!
 All of them were hanging out to see who the winner was at the end of the party.

 Here are Abby Cadabby’s Peg Hunt winners:

-Feed Cookie Monster: This game was set up in a similar way to Oscars’ Trash Can Toss, but instead of trash, cookies needed to be tossed into a cookie bucket at Cookie Monster’s feet.
+This game was set up in a similar way to Oscars’ Trash Can Toss.
+However, instead of trash, cookies needed to be tossed into a cookie bucket at Cookie Monster’s feet.
 Since I am not a sewer, my Mum sewed little round cookies for me and filled them with rice.
 Weeks later, Elijah is still tossing the little ‘Cookies’ around.
 This game was quite popular among the babies that were capable of throwing the cookies, and the older kids.

-Happy Hands and Feet: Before the Sesame Street first birthday party I spray painted a large canvas red, yellow and blue.
-I stuck on letters spelling ‘Happy 1st Birthday Elijah’ and included a photo of Elijah with the baby Sesame Street characters at the top.
+Before the Sesame Street first birthday party I spray painted a large canvas red, yellow and blue.
+Then, I stuck on letters spelling ‘Happy 1st Birthday Elijah’ and included a photo of Elijah with the baby Sesame Street characters at the top.
 Throughout the party all children / babies were asked to put their hand print on the canvas and write their name next to it.
-After the party I went over the names in paint and the canvas now hangs in Elijah’s room as a beautiful party keepsake of his little friends that attended his Sesame Street first birthday party.
+After the party I went over the names in paint.
+So now the canvas hangs in Elijah’s room as a beautiful party keepsake of his little friends that attended his Sesame Street first birthday party.

 Our Special Guest – Elmo!

-After guests had had an opportunity to eat and then explore the different activities, and we’d played a few organized group games our special guest arrived!
+After guests had had an opportunity to eat and then explore the different activities.
+Also we’d played a few organized group games before our special guest arrived!
 (Elijah’s Dad dressed in a big furry Elmo suit!)

 Sesame Street First Birthday Cake